snw35/otrs-fcgi/README.md

 All of my containers follow these main guidelines:

  * __Follow best practice.__ Adhere as closely as possible to the [official docker library image guidelines.](https://github.com/docker-library/official-images)
- * __No version-dependent scripts.__ No custom scripts or glue code that would need to be updated with the hosted application.
+ * __No version-dependent scripts.__ No custom scripts or glue code that would need to be updated alongside the hosted application.
  * __Small and simple.__ Based on official Alpine Linux with as minimal Dockerfiles and images as possible.
  * __One process, one container.__ No process supervisor daemons or hacks.
 Allow the container runtime to have full visibility of each running process.
  * __Disposable and immutable.__ Strict separation of user and application data means that any container can be stopped and replaced without affecting the configuration state of the application.